A Class of Spatially Correlated Self-Exciting Models: SCSE Model Properties

-Here we derive the model properties for the SPINGARCH formulation given in \eqref{eq:timeseries2} noting that similar properties hold for the time invariant SPINGARCH process.
-We begin by first noting that the SPINGARCH process is geometrically ergodic and converges to a unique stationary distribution.
-To show this, note that the INGARCH(1,1) model, when perturbed with a random sequence that has a density on the positive real line, is geometrically ergodic and subsequently converges to a unique stationary distribution as $T \to \infty$, as proved in \cite{fokianos2009poisson}.
-Now, a similar argument can be made for the SPINGARCH process as $\boldsymbol{\lambda_t}=\left(\lambda(s_1,t),\cdots,\lambda(s_{n},t)\right)^T$ is a Markov chain on the state space $(\mathbb{R}^+)^{n}$ and is perturbed by the multivariate log-Gaussian density.
-However, unlike the proof in \cite{fokianos2009poisson} further perturbation is not needed as the log Gaussian spatially correlated errors allow the chain to always have a positive probability for visiting any set of positive Lebesgue measure.
+As is common for spatio-temporal models we concern ourselves with second order spatial and temporal properties for the SCSE process which we derive below.
+We begin by first noting that the SCSE process is geometrically ergodic and converges to a unique stationary distribution.
+To demonstrate this, we note similarities between \eqref{eq:timeseries2} and the Poisson auto-regressive model of \cite{fokianos2009poisson} however \eqref{eq:timeseries2} does not require a perturbation as the $\exp\left(X(\si)+\epsilon(\si,t)\right)$ term ensures that the support of \lam is $\mathbb{R}^+$

-\begin{prop} Under the parameter space restriction, $\eta,\kappa\geq0$ and $\eta+\kappa<1$, the SPINGARCH process is geometrically ergodic and admits a unique stationary distributions that has finite first two moments. \end{prop} A complete proof of Proposition 1 follows closely the development in \cite{fokianos2009poisson} relying on Markov chain theory and is given in Appendix A. As a result of proposition 1, we can use the stationary distribution to derive first and second order properties for the SPINGARCH (1,1) model.
-The second order properties will enable us to differentiate between the INGARCH (1,1) and the SPINGARCH as well as between different SPINGARCH formulations.
+\begin{proposition} Under the parameter space restriction, $\eta,\kappa\geq0$ and $\eta+\kappa<1$, the SCSE process is geometrically ergodic and admits a unique stationary distributions that has finite first two moments. \end{proposition}

+A complete proof of Proposition 1 relies on Markov chain theory and is given in Supplementary Materials.
+As a result of proposition 1, we can use the stationary distribution to derive first and second order properties for the SCSE model.